lukejamesk/iracing-setup-downloader/README.md

-# P1Doks Downloader
+# iRacing Setup Downloader

-A Windows desktop application for downloading and managing P1Doks setups for iRacing.
+A Windows desktop application for downloading and managing iRacing setups.
 Built with Electron and React, providing a modern graphical user interface.

 **⚠️ Electron App**: The desktop application currently only works on Windows 10/11.
 However, the CLI works cross-platform on Windows, Linux, and macOS.